JanDeDobbeleer/oh-my-posh/docs/docs/contributing/segment.md

 ## Add the SegmentType mapping

-Map your `SegmentType` to your Segment in the `mapSegmentWithWriter` function.
+Map your `SegmentType` to your Segment in the `mapSegmentWithWriter` function (respect the alphabetical order).

 ```go
 NEW: &New{},